-A yeshiva high school is a community dedicated to fostering students' educational, spiritual, and personal development.
+Ma'ayanot is a school community dedicated to fostering students' educational, spiritual, and personal development.
 We partner with students and parents to nurture this growth in every student.
 As part of this commitment, we also promote the safety and health of our greater yeshiva community: the families and neighborhoods we serve.
 To further this noble goal, we have collaborated as yeshiva high school leaders and consulted with mental health professionals to develop guidelines for addressing substance use among our students.
-Substance use includes the use of marijuana and other illegal drugs, alcohol, cigarettes, electronic cigarettes, vapes, juuls, other similar devices and substances, and abuse of medications.
+Substance use includes the use of marijuana and other legal or illegal drugs, alcohol, cigarettes, electronic cigarettes, vapes, or other similar devices and substances, and abuse of medications.